adamlundrigan/BattlelogNotifier/README.md

 Now you'll get a Twitter DM whenever your friends are playing Battlefield 3 so you don't miss out on the action!

+# TODOs

+* Actually use the CookieJar.
+Persist the cookies returned by battlelog in the hopes that we wouldn't have to keep logging in on each request.
+* Find a more elegant way of getting the JSON (say, sniff out a web service...I have no no doubt that there is one)

 ## Disclaimer

 This code is provided AS-IS, with no warranty (explicit or implied) and has not been vetted or tested for deployment in a production environment.
 Use of this code at your own risk.